Implementation Advice for SuccessFactors Onboarding 2.0

 What is Onboarding 2.0?

-In a nutshell, ONB 2.0 is the new version of the SuccessFactors Onboarding solution, which was built to utilize existing SuccessFactors tools, including Role-Based Permissions, Business Rules, and the Employee Central (EC) data model.
+In a nutshell, ONB 2.0 is the new version of the SuccessFactors Onboarding solution, which was built to utilize existing SuccessFactors tools, including Role-Based Permissions (RBP), Business Rules, and the Employee Central (EC) data model.
 This design avoids redundancy in the implementation and maintenance, thus simplifying usability and allowing a seamless, unified experience for users across the SuccessFactors suite.

-To learn more about the new Onboarding 2.0 features and a comparison with legacy Onboarding 1.0 read one of my previous blogs, SuccessFactors: All aboard with ONB 2018 – a simplified HR Onboarding experience, or check out this article by my colleagues at Effective People.
+To learn more about the new Onboarding 2.0 features and a comparison with legacy Onboarding 1.0 read one of my previous blogs, SuccessFactors: All aboard with ONB 2018 – a simplified HR Onboarding experience, or check out this article: "Onboarding 2.0: What’s new with SuccessFactors Onboarding?".

 Highlights of Onboarding 2.0